What firefighters need to know about electric car batteries

 Understanding how they are made and what happens when they fail will keep firefighters safer at electric-powered car fires

-If you’ve traveled through any major airport in the past six months you’ve heard the boarding gate personnel give a warning to all passengers from the Federal Aviation Administration.
-It clearly indicates that no one can bring a Samsung Galaxy Note 7 phone on the flight whether with them in the cabin or in checked luggage.
+Traveling through any major airport, you might have heard the boarding gate personnel give a warning to all passengers from the Federal Aviation Administration stating that travelers can bring a Samsung Galaxy Note 7 phone on the flight with them, whether in the cabin or in checked luggage.

 Most airlines also advise you not to bring anything with lithium-ion batteries, including any e-cigarette device, on your person or in checked bags.

 The airlines themselves have had some negative experience with lithium-ion batteries used in the auxiliary power unit of the Boeing 787 Dreamliner.
-On at least four occasions, these batteries suffered what is referred to as “thermal runaway,” in which the heat from a failing cell causes itself and surrounding cells to fail, thereby generating more heat.
+On at least four occasions early into the use of this aircraft, these batteries suffered what is referred to as “thermal runaway,” in which the heat from a failing cell causes itself and surrounding cells to fail, thereby generating more heat.
 In some instances, the units experienced enough heat to catch nearby combustibles on fire causing smoke in the cargo space or in the passenger cabin.

-This past December, the concern over items using lithium-ion batteries prompted the National Fire Protection Association to issue a tip sheet entitled “Lithium-ion Battery Safety for Consumers” on the use of such items as hoverboards, children’s scooters, remote-control gadgetry, laptops, toys, smart phones, e-cigarettes and even the 10-year batteries in smoke alarms.
+Following several residential fires across the country caused by lithium-ion batteries, including one in my department's jurisdiction, the concern over personal items using lithium-ion batteries prompted the NFPA to issue a tip sheet entitled “Lithium-ion Battery Safety for Consumers” on the use of such items as hoverboards, children’s scooters, remote-control gadgetry, laptops, toys, smartphones, e-cigarettes and even the 10-year batteries in smoke alarms.

 The tip sheet cautioned that lithium-ion batteries store a large amount of energy in a very small space, are designed for specific uses, and like any other manufactured item can be subject to defects that cause the batteries to overheat, catch fire or explode.

 The issue of lithium-ion batteries is not new to the NFPA.
-Almost five years ago, it began to look at the issue of lithium-ion batteries in electric cars.
+Many years ago, it began to look at the issue of lithium-ion batteries in electric cars.
 This research included a series of tests on vehicles with lithium-ion batteries.
-One of their conclusions was clearly stated in the following excerpt from that report.
+One of their conclusions was clearly stated in the following excerpt from that report:

 “In each of the six full-scale burn tests, firefighters at the test site found that they needed to flow large amounts of water on the batteries, because fire kept flaring up even after it appeared to be extinguished.
 In one test, a battery fire reignited 22 hours after it was thought to be extinguished.

 While more and more products are being manufactured with lithium-ion batteries, their use in electric cars and other vehicles may currently be of the most concern to the fire service.
-Late last year, I analyzed a crash and double fatality in Indianapolis of a Tesla S P85 and the issues Indianapolis firefighters found upon arrival.
+Several years ago, I analyzed a crash and double fatality in Indianapolis of a Tesla S P85 and the issues Indianapolis firefighters found upon arrival.

-As late as Jan.
-6, another Tesla S P85 crashed, this time in Australia along their major Pacific Highway.
-While this crash was not a fatal, the Australian news media reported that it “closed the highway in both directions as emergency crews worked to pick up thousands of AA batteries … the front battery pack rupturing, spilling the batteries across both lanes.”
+Another Tesla S P85 reportedly crashed, this time in Australia along their major Pacific Highway.
+While this crash was not fatal, the Australian news media reported that it “closed the highway in both directions as emergency crews worked to pick up thousands of AA batteries … the front battery pack rupturing, spilling the batteries across both lanes.”